-Brian Norwood is in his sixth season at Baylor in 2013, his third as associate head coach.
+Brian Norwood is in his seventh season at Baylor in 2013, his fourth as associate head coach working with the safeties.

 Both of Baylor's 2011 starting safeties, Mike Hicks and Sam Holl, earned 2011 All-Big 12 honors.
 Holl finished second on the squad with 113 total tackles and Hicks was third with 105 - each had three interceptions.